RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/vsam/README.md

 # Deploying and Running Bankdemo with VSAM Data

 This demonstration shows how to configure the Bankdemo application to store banking data in VSAM datasets on disk.
 You access the datasets from COBOL programs using `EXEC CICS` statements such as `STARTBR FILE`, `READ FILE`, `WRITE FILE`.
-The COBOL modules are stored in the `sources/cobol/data/vsam` directory of this project.
+The COBOL modules are stored in the `sources/cobol/data/vsam` (Windows) `sources\cobol\data\vsam` (Linux) directory of this project.

 ## Prerequisites
 - Rocket&reg; Enterprise Developer or Rocket&reg; Enterprise Server
 - A TN3270 terminal emulator.
 You can use the Rocket&reg; Host Access for the Cloud session server and TN3270 emulator included with both Enterprise Developer and Enterprise Server.
 - Ensure that the Directory Server service (MFDS) is running and listening on the default port (86).
 - Ensure that the Enterprise Server Common Web Administration (ESCWA) service is running and listening on the default port (10086).
 - Python 3.*n* and the `requests` package from Python.org.
 You can install the package after installing Python with the following command: